Application Deadline: August 1, 2021

 The Applicant's Host Institution

 The applicant’s host institution must:

 - Provide adequate administrative and clerical support to the applicant, including, but not limited to, office space, administrative support, and information systems.

 - Demonstrate a track record of involvement and commitment to research training at local, state, and national levels.
 In the majority and ideal circumstances, the host institution should have an accredited emergency medicine residency program.

 - Demonstrate the availability of faculty, resident and /or medical student teaching opportunities for the fellow.

-- Provide opportunities for the fellow to work as an emergency medicine physician, but shall not require fellows to perform clinical (including moonlighting) or administrative duties in excess of 12 hours per week.
+- Provide opportunities for the applicant to work as an emergency medicine physician but shall not allow applicants to perform clinical (including moonlighting) or administrative duties in excess of 12 hours per week.
 The applicant may work as an emergency medicine physician at a location other than the host institution.

 The applicant’s host department: